-Demography assumes increasing significance as slower population growth and ageing, keeps tranforming at an accelarating rate the age-pyramid.
-The conclusion of the last report was that, given present trends, the next 30 years could see the population aged over 60 grow by 50%, while at the same time the number of young people (0-19 years) and adults (20-59 years) would fall by 11% and 6% respectively.
+Demography assumes increasing significance as slower population growth and ageing keep transforming the age pyramid at an accelerating rate.
+The conclusion of the last report () was that, given present trends, the next 30 years could see the population aged over 60 grow by 50 %, while at the same time the number of young people (0-19 years) and adults (20-59 years) would fall by 11 and 6 % respectively.